 As shown with the following series of images, Vitafloor does not alter or in any way enhance the case study images sent to us by our customers and their veterinarians.
 The changes in Vitafloor’s thermal images are as dramatic in person as they appear on this website.

-Equine Vibration Therapy Assists Horse Heal From Serious Tendon Injury
+Equine Vibration Therapy Assists Horse to Heal from Serious Tendon Injury

 This quarter horse started treatment on the Vitafloor a month and a half after a serious tendon tear injury.
 She had initially been cared for at home by her owner (complete stall rest, bute, ice, standing wraps) but she wasn’t healing and…